 Samsung Galaxy S8: AI features

-Samsung’s VP of mobile communications went on record a while back, promising an “enhanced artificial intelligence service” for the Galaxy S8.
-Following Samsung’s recent acquisition of AI firm Viv Labs, the company admitted that it was bringing a new AI digital assistant to the Galaxy S8 and other Samsung products.
+Following Samsung’s recent acquisition of AI firm Viv Labs, Samsung admitted that it was bringing a new AI digital assistant to the Galaxy S8 and other Samsung products.
 Since then, we’ve heard more reports about Bixby and Kestra, the male and female voices Samsung trademarked for its new voice assistant.

-Samsung Bixby will reportedly also be able to handle your mobile payments using voice commands alone, courtesy of a feature called Bixby Pay.
+Samsung Bixby will reportedly be able to handle your mobile payments using voice commands alone, courtesy of a feature called Bixby Pay.
 Samsung has also commented previously on being able to use its new voice assistant to order a pizza or request an Uber.
-All of this will be achievable through Bixby alone, without needing to launch your pizza app or Uber.
-It’s possible that all the apps pre-installed on the Galaxy S8 will be accessible through Bixby.
+All of this may be achievable through Bixby alone, without needing to launch your pizza app or Uber.
+Samsung also says a “handful” of system apps on the S8 and S8+ will be Bixby-enabled, meaning that users will be able to control them with voice commands

-Furthermore, the platform on which Bixby is built supports IoT devices and will be used to connect smart appliances, mobile devices and more.
+Furthermore, Samsung has confirmed that the platform on which Bixby is built supports IoT devices and will be used to connect smart appliances, mobile devices and more in future.
 With this in mind, Bixby might end up being a phone-based competitor to the likes of Google Home or Amazon Alexa rather than Siri or Cortana.

 On a related note, S Health, Samsung’s fitness app, will reportedly be updated to allow users to make doctor’s appointments and look up medical issues, presumably with your voice.